 Apps aren’t the only way to pay less for gas.
 Some companies, like Shell and Speedway, have their own rewards programs.
 If you register your credit or debit card and use it at the pump, you may get points or an outright discount on every gallon.

 You may also be able to earn cash back from your credit card when you pay for gas.
-Rewards credit cards may offer you 1% or more cash back on everything, and some provide even more when you make purchases in certain categories, like gas.
+Rewards credit cards may offer you 1% or more in cash back on everything, and some provide even more when you make purchases in certain categories, like gas.
 In some cases, you need to choose the categories you’ll get extra cash back for, and gas is a good choice these days.

 Gas is expensive, but we still have to get where we’re going.
-So, check your credit card rewards, use a cash back app, and find the best price for gas where you are.
+So check your credit card rewards, use a cash-back app, and find the best price for gas where you are.
 You might find that it’s not as expensive to fill up as you thought.

 - Some of the cash-back apps, like Upside and Checkout 51, give cash back when you purchase gas.